mirzaghaderi/rtpcr/README.md

 ### Generating plot
-`qpcrTTESTplot` function generates a bar plot of Fold Changes and confidence intervals for the target genes. the `qpcrTTESTplot` function accepts any gene name and any replicates. `qpcrTTESTplot` function automatically puts appropriate signs of **, * on top of the plot columns based on the output p-values.
+`qpcrTTESTplot` function generates a bar plot of Fold Changes and confidence intervals for the target genes. the `qpcrTTESTplot` function uses raw Ct data and accepts any gene name and any replicates. `qpcrTTESTplot` function automatically puts appropriate signs of **, * on top of the plot columns based on the output p-values.

 ```r
 # Producing the plot
 qpcrTTESTplot(data_ttest)
 ```

 ```r